 Because rice can often leave dishes feeling heavy, it’s nice to substitute a vegetable where a starch would usually be.
 In addition, it’s a great way to squeeze more servings of vegetables into your day.

 There are two techniques for making cauliflower rice.
 You can either use a box grater with the medium-size holes (pictured below) traditionally used for cheese, or a food processor with the grater blade to blitz it into small pieces.
 With both techniques you’re aiming for little pieces the size of rice.

 One additional step I like is to press any excess moisture from the rice by transferring the cauliflower rice to a large paper towel or absorbent dish towel and squeeze/press to remove any remaining water.
 This ensures no excess moisture remains, which can make your dish soggy.

 Once you have your cauliflower rice, it’s easy to cook!
 Simply sauté in a large skillet over medium heat in 1 Tbsp oil.
 Use a lid to cover so the cauliflower steams and becomes more tender.
 Cook for a total of 5-8 minutes, stirring occasionally, then season as desired (such as with soy sauce or salt and pepper).

-- Wash and thoroughly dry cauliflower, then remove all greens and cut into 4 even sections (see photo).
+Wash and thoroughly dry cauliflower, then remove all greens.

 Optional: Transfer to a clean towel or paper towel and press to remove any excess moisture, which can make your dish soggy.

-- Once you have your cauliflower rice, it's easy to cook!
+Once you have your cauliflower rice, it's easy to cook (or enjoy raw)!
 Simply sauté in a large skillet over medium heat in 1 Tbsp oil.
 Cover with a lid so the cauliflower steams and becomes more tender.
 Cook for a total of 5-8 minutes, then season as desired (such as with soy sauce or salt and pepper).